White Storks of Geloi Reserve | Sicily, Italy

 Artichoke image credit: Tammy Stoner.

-Images - Our lunch and Sue, Gabrielle, and Antonio walking through Geloi Reserve.
+Images - Our lunch and Sue, Gabrielle, and Angelo Scuderi walking through Geloi Reserve.

 Migration route: They use the African Eurasian flyway, and migrate during the daytime.
 During their migration, they take the longer route to take advantage of the winds to reach their wintering grounds in the Sub-African region.